-Joint Action of Public Administration and NSAs for the advancement of Global Education in Europe
+Joint Action of Public Administration and NGOs for the advancement of Global Education in Europe

-There are many initiatives and activities for Global Learning in Berlin, but actors work rather separately.
-AWARENESS FOR FAIRNESS offers opportunities for Berlin’s actors to organise Global Learning more sustainably and to show, how closely connected and important Education, Global Learning and Development Policy are for our world.
+There are many initiatives and activities for Global Learning in Europe, but actors work rather separately.
+“Awareness for Fairness“ offered opportunities to organise Global Learning more sustainably and to show, how closely connected and important Education, Global Learning and Development Policy are for our world.

 Awareness for Fairness’ demonstrates most impressively what viable long-term education can look like.
 The jury’s vote praised the project highly as it communicates comprehensively how people can act in a sustainable manner.Prof.
 Dr. Gerhard de Haan, Chairperson of the national

 committee and jury for the UN Decade in Germany

 The concept of a “fair school”, material collections (tool-boxes), brochures and online courses are all available for use.
 There are series of continuing vocational education about methods of Global Learning, school partnerships or work in the city neighbourhoods for teachers and NGO actors.
 We offer events about Global Learning in and outside schools – one of the highlights was the participation at the Berlin’s development policy education programme Benbi.

 Crude oil – a controversial energy supply (a study guide on Global Learning for secondary education I and II)